Scripture Reference: Acts 24-26

 Way to Introduce the Story:

 “Let’s play a game.
 Let’s pretend that everyone who has the letters “A,E,I, O, or U” in their name has a disease called NOSE DISEASE.
-This pretend disease will make you grow an extra nose tonight when you are sleeping.
+This pretends disease will make you grow an extra nose tonight when you are sleeping.
 That would be terrible!!!
-No one want’s to grow an extra nose, do they?
+No one wants to grow an extra nose, do they?

 Paul was a man who loved God.
 He was a missionary who travelled to many places telling people about Jesus.
 He was also an educated man and a Roman citizen.